Democrats, Biden push limits of infrastructure definition as fight over spending plan takes shape

 He also made the case that "the infrastructure of our care economy is something to take very seriously" because "parents who are taking care of an elderly parent or an adult child with disabilities, they know that if you don't have an infrastructure of care to support your loved ones, you can't effectively work, you can't effectively interact in the 21st-century economy."

-Biden is expected to continue to make the case for a broad definition of infrastructure during remarks Wednesday afternoon.
+Biden is expected to continue to advocate for a broad definition of infrastructure during remarks Wednesday afternoon.
 PBS reports that White House officials are saying Biden will "talk about what infrastructure means in the 21st century and why it extends far beyond just roads and bridges."

 Other Democrats have also joined in, arguing that it's incorrect to exclude things like home care and R&D from the definition of infrastructure.